Creating a Dedicated Network

 Tips for Setting up Your Router

-• Make sure there are no major barriers obstructing the line of sight between your hardware and router.
+- Make sure no major barriers are obstructing the line of sight between your hardware and router.
 This includes brick/concrete walls, metal fixtures, or any large objects between the two devices.